 The Board is aware that requiring full repayment to the TMF has been a barrier to the submission of a diverse set of project proposals.
 The Board welcomes the submission of proposals meeting TMF criteria, even if they do not have a financial return that supports full repayment.

-As a general rule: if your agency has a project that would produce significant positive impact or would address critical security or capability gaps, we strongly encourage you to submit an initial proposal to the Board for consideration.
+As a general rule: if your agency has a project that would produce significant positive impact or would address critical security or capability gaps, we strongly encourage you to submit a proposal to the Board for consideration.

 The Modernization Government Technology Act provides the GSA Administrator and OMB Director with the authority to establish and amend the terms of repayment to the TMF.
 Extending repayment flexibility to agencies gives the Fund the ability to make smart investments and maximize the benefit to the government and public.
 It allows the Fund to continue investing in projects with (i) the highest probability of success and (ii) the highest value to the public and/or highest impact security outcomes, regardless of whether cost savings are expected.